Unity - Mulligan Renamer

 - Example: Selecting 3 objects that are all named “Wall”, and specifying “00” or “D2” as the format string, and a Starting Count of 0, will yield “Wall00”, “Wall01”, and “Wall02”.

 Contributing to the project is welcome.
 You can do so by adding GitHub issues, or by submitting code pull requests.
-If you submit a pull request, please try to adhere to the StyleCop format and reference the GitHub issue in the Pull Requst comments.
+Please read the Contributing Guidelines before contributing.